MCP Server Mode

 Tool annotations

-Every tool declares read-only, destructive, and open-world hints.
-MCP clients that respect annotations (Codex, recent Claude Code) use them to reduce unnecessary confirmation prompts.
+Every tool declares read-only, destructive, and open-world hints so MCP clients that respect annotations can skip unnecessary confirmation prompts for lower-risk calls and keep prompts for risky ones.